 Return to > Information security and privacy

-Security is a fundamental requirement for Information Technologies (IT) to fully contribute to economic prosperity and social development.
 Since 1992, the OECD has been developing policy analysis and recommendations for governments and other stakeholders to better address security challenges in the digital environment from an economic and social perspective.
-The work spans the following areas:

 Malware and botnets pose a serious threat to the Internet economy and to national security.
 The OECD has analysed this phenomenon as well as policies to address it, including the role of Internet Service Providers (ISPs) [More].

-This work is carried out by the OECD Working Party for Information Security and Privacy (WPISP) for the Committee for Information, Computer and Communications Policy (ICCP).
+This work is carried out by the OECD Working Party for Security and Privacy in the Digital Economy (SPDE) for the Committee for Digital Economy Policy (CDEP).